-Charlotte Wolff-Bye Vice President and Chief Sustainability Officer
+Charlotte Wolff-Bye Vice President and Chief Sustainability Officer Letter from the Vice President and Chief Sustainability Officer

 COP26 is considered a significant turning point in collective climate action, as 90 per cent of global Gross Domestic Product (GDP) has now committed to achieving net zero carbon emissions.
 The pledges made alongside the COP26 event support the global shift to more sustainable solutions, with many international leaders taking a stance on the energy transition.
 For instance, over 100 countries signed the Global Methane Pledge, limiting methane emissions by 30 per cent by 2030, compared to 2020 levels.
 Several nations have also committed to phasing out the use of coal, including Malaysia.
 In support of the energy transition, the Glasgow Financial Alliance for Net Zero (GFANZ), a global coalition of leading financial institutions pledged over USD130 trillion of private capital to accelerate decarbonisation with a specific emphasis on developing countries.